zulip/zulip-mobile/docs/howto/debugging.md

 <div id="chrome-devtools" />

-## Chrome Developer Tools / "Debug JS remotely"
+## Chrome Developer Tools / Remote JS Debugging

 React Native supports debugging the app using Chrome's developer tools, in much the same way you would a web app.
 This provides you with prettily